Ndidi stands out in Leicester City victory over Burnley | Goal.com

 Ndidi on his part, was in inspiring form for Brendan Rodgers' side with his ball-winning skills and tackles in the middle of the park.

-The Nigeria international made the most interceptions (5) at the King Power Stadium on Saturday and was the third-best tackler for the hosts with three tackles behind Ricardo Pereira and Caglar Soyuncu.
+The Nigeria international made the most interceptions (5) at the King Power Stadium on Saturday and was the third-best tackler for the hosts with three tackles, behind Ricardo Pereira (6) and Caglar Soyuncu (5).

 A hard-earned W! 🔵— Leicester City (@LCFC) October 19, 2019